HungryDoctor/x3daudio1_7_hrtf/README.md

 HRTF, HRIR, Binaural sound, Spatial sound, Ambisonics

 ### Installation
 Put x3daudio1_7.dll to a game folder where main executable is located.
 Ensure it is the exe of the game itself, not a launcher.
 Then take *.mhr files from OpenAL Soft (google for it) and put it to _Game_folder_folder\hrtf\_ (it does not exist, you should create such subfolder).
+If your game uses prior version of x3daudio, you can try to rename the dll to the one the game uses.
 Start.
 Enjoy!

 #### Notes for developers
 ##### How it works